steadybit/extension-crud/README.md

+# :warning: This repo is archived. :warning:
+### Please have a look at our [extension-scaffold](https://github.com/steadybit/extension-scaffold).

 # Steadybit extension-crud

 A [Steadybit](https://www.steadybit.com/) discovery and action implementation acting as a CRUD backend.
 Useful to experiment freely with discovery and action terminology.